 LL.M., University of Washington

-Through the Environmental Practicum and placements with the clinical extern program, Fowler directs clinical students in law, ecology, environmental design, economics and other disciplines in service learning projects to protect critical natural resources.
-They work with elected officials, planners, developers and residents in watersheds throughout the state to devise sustainable environmental policies.
+Through the Environmental Practicum and placements with the clinical extern program, Fowler directed clinical students in law, ecology, environmental design, economics and other disciplines in service learning projects to protect critical natural resources.
+They worked with elected officials, planners, developers and residents in watersheds throughout the state to devise sustainable environmental policies.
 Fowler and her students developed the framework for a regional watershed protection organization that has been adopted in the Etowah watershed, drafted conservation subdivision and transferable development rights legislation - signed into law - at the state and local levels, drafted conservation easements to protect riverfront land, and led a team of scientists and lawyers in helping a consortium of local government in north Georgia develop the Southeast's first aquatic habitat conservation plan under the Endangered Species Act.

 Fowler has been honored on numerous occasions for her work to protect the environment and better the quality of life for local and state residents.
 Among her many honors are: The Walter B. Hill Award for Distinguished Achievement in Public Service and Outreach (2007); The Merit Award of the Georgia Chapter of Soil and Water Conservation Society (2007); the Regional Director's Conservation Award from the U.S. Fish and Wildlife Service (2007); the Public Interest Attorney of the Year Award presented by Georgia Law's Equal Justice Foundation (1999); The Eugene Odum Award, presented by the Georgia Environmental Organization (1998); the Special Conservation Achievement in Environmental Activism Award from the Georgia Wildlife Federation (1998); the Georgia Citizen of the Year Award from Citizen Action (1996); and Sthe Alec Little Environmental Award, presented by the N.E.
 Georgia Regional Development Center, the Athens-Clarke County Clean and Beautiful Commission and the Georgia Conservancy (1993).